OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Command-Line.md

 We'll use SSH to connect to the Omega's command line.

->To learn how to connect to the Omega's terminal you can read our [guide to connecting to the Omega](#connecting-to-the-omega-terminal).
-Find the section labelled "Connecting with SSH".
+>To learn how to connect to the Omega's terminal you can read our [guide to connecting to the Omega with SSH](#connecting-to-the-omega-terminal-ssh).

 #### Provision the Omega's WiFi